Reckoner911/homebrew-spice-server/README.md

-homebrew spice qemu customization repo
+Homebrew spice qemu customization repo
 To install push this at console:

 brew tap reckoner911/sipce-server